 Formed in 2000 by Mats Gustafsson, producer and musician Christian Falk and music journalist Conny Charles Lindström to introduce music seldom played on radio or in clubs, the label appears ready to cover 'everything from free jazz to experimental house, from hardcore to hiphop'.
 The label began in July 2000 and by early 2001 the catalogue consisted of four releases but thereafter distribution founded with no other releases being widely available.
 No longer in existence.

 Started in 2001 by Portuguese violinist Ernesto Rodrigues, the music on the first CDs was freely improvised by young musicians from his country.
-By early-2012 the coverage of musicians had become very wide-ranging and the catalogue consisted of over 200 CDs.
+By early-2015 the coverage of musicians had become very wide-ranging and the catalogue consisted of around 300 CDs.

 A Swiss label that has released a variety of improvised musics - some free, some less so, and some based around compositional aspects.
 Musicians include John Wolf Brennan, Peter A. Schmid, Evan Parker, Alfred Harth and Franz Koglmann.
 The list here so far includes just a small proportion of the catalogue.